Director, Eleanor Stellyes Center for Global Studies

 Through a final independent study project (ISP), you will explore a specific issue related to youth culture and expression.
 You may conduct research for your ISP in Managua or another approved site.
 Sample ISP topics include:

-Learn more about the SIT Nicaragua: Youth Culture, Literacy and Media program.
+Learn more about the Nicaragua: Youth Culture, Literacy and Media program and other SIT programs.

 Credits: 4.5 Knox credits for the fall or spring semester